Furikuda/Hackulele/ABOUT.md

 Upon boot, the populele will blink a row of LEDS, which I guessed are the last part here.

+One of the first i2c command sent start with 0xFD.
+This is one is being re-used every know and then and actually matches the IS31FL37XX series.

-Something feels funny already, they send these `0x74 0x08` commands all the time, once or twice.
+Something feels funny already, the controller sends these `0x74 0x08` i2c packets all the time, once or twice.
 Nowhere in the [specification](docs/IS31FL3731.pdf) or even the [Application Notes](docs/IS31FL3731%20Application%20Note%20Rev.C.pdf) does the manufacturer talks about these, so *shrug*.

-You grab some piece of code for arduino or any or your favorite microcontroler, you send this code, and get your blink.
+You grab some piece of code for arduino or any other microcontroler with at least 2 GPIO and a i2c library, you send this code, and get your blink.
 Yeah!

 ## WTF is this all about?